 We present the results of all our model calculations in Figure \ref{fig:ox_fZ}.
 The green- and blue-shaded regions indicate the regime where fragmentation criteria are satisfied.
 There, we also mark the results of our three-dimensional simulations (Table \ref{tab:f0}).
 The models that result in fragmentation is indicated by filled symbols, and otherwise by open symbols.
-The parameter regions for the fragmentation defined by the semi-analytic model are remarkably consistent with the results of the simulations with $10^{-5}$--$10^{-4} \ \Zsun$.
-The result for UNI Z3 is not consistent, but this may reflect simply the limitation of our one-zone model to represent the non-linear evolution of hydrostatic core formed by H$_2$ formation heating.
+The parameter regions for the fragmentation defined by the semi-analytic model are qualitatively consistent with the results of the simulations with $10^{-5}$--$10^{-4} \ \Zsun$.
+The result for UNI Z3 can not be reproduced, but this may reflect simply the limitation of our one-zone model to represent the non-linear evolution of hydrostatic core formed by H$_2$ formation heating.

 In Figure \ref{fig:ox_fZ}, the green, red, and blue lines correspond to the boundaries between the models where dust cooling, chemical heating, and molecular cooling, respectively, are effective and not.
 To draw the boundary curves, we linearly interpolate the critical $f_0$ and $Z$ obtained by the one-zone calculations.
-Above the green-dotted line, dust cooling can trigger gas fragmentation (criterion ({\it i})).
+Above the green-dotted line, dust cooling can trigger gas fragmentation (criterion {\it i}).
 Below the red-dashed line, H$_2$ formation heating is not effective to suppress the gas elongation ({\it ii}-a).
 In the regions surrounded by the blue solid lines, OH and H$_2$O cooling can enhance the cloud elongation even though the H$_2$ formation heating is effective above the red-dashed line ({\it ii}-b).
 The green-shaded region indicates the parameter region where the criteria ({\it i}) and ({\it ii}-a) are both satisfied.
 In the blue-shaded regions, the fragmentation is favored by the OH and H$_2$O cooling.
 Interestingly, our criteria are satisfied in the limited metallicity region $Z\sim 10^{-5}$--$10^{-4} \ \Zsun$.
 In the next section, we explain and derive the boundaries using simple analytic models.